opioiddatalab/strengthandnumbers-covidMMTPsurvey/README.md

 <br>

-Please feel free to reference [our questionnaire.](documents/Methadone_Access_During_COVID_Survey_Tool.pdf) If using these materials to design similar surveys, we suggest referencing [our summary of suggestions for future studies.](documents/Methadone_Access_During_COVID_Survey_Design_Suggestions.docx)
+Please feel free to reference [our questionnaire.](documents/Methadone_Access_During_COVID_Survey_Tool.pdf) If using these materials to design similar surveys, we suggest reviewing [our summary of suggestions for future studies.](documents/Methadone_Access_During_COVID_Survey_Design_Suggestions.docx)
-Visit [opioiddata.org](https://www.opioiddata.org/) for more information.
+You can cite our work using the information provided [here.](https://cdr.lib.unc.edu/concern/articles/f7623n407) Visit [opioiddata.org](https://www.opioiddata.org/) for more information.